-This may not always be easy to find out, but the previous homeowner may have scheduled a tune up or maintenance visit before placing the house on the market.
-When this is the same service company that installed it, you can get an idea about the degree of service the HVAC equipment has received so far.
+This might not always be easy to confirm, but the previous homeowner may have scheduled a tune-up or maintenance visit before placing the house on the market.
+When this is the same service company that installed it, you can get an idea about the standard of service the HVAC equipment has received so far.

 Has it received any routine maintenance?

-Professional preventative maintenance is one of the best things you can do for HVAC equipment.
-Previous homeowners may not have bothered, which may leave the HVAC system at a greater risk of problems, namely if the HVAC system hasn’t even been used in a while.
-Routine maintenance can consist of everything from replacing the air filter to keeping crucial components clean and well-lubricated.
+Quality preventive maintenance is one of the best things you can provide HVAC equipment.
+Previous homeowners may not have bothered with it, which might leave the HVAC system at a greater risk of problems, especially if the HVAC system hasn’t even been used in a while.
+Routine maintenance can include everything from replacing the air filter to keeping key components clean and well-lubricated.

 What ratings are available for your HVAC system?

-If you’ve noticed a problem with the home’s HVAC system, think about calling a trusted local service company before you decide against buying.
-They can perform a thorough inspection, confirming existing issues and looking for any others.
-If the issue can be fixed with a simple tune-up, buying the house might still be worth it.
+If you’ve noticed a problem with the home’s HVAC system, try calling a trusted local service company before you decide against buying.
+They can complete a comprehensive inspection, determining the extent of existing issues and looking for any others.
+If the damage can be resolved with a simple tune-up, buying the house might still be worth it.

-And there’s always a chance the previous owner just wasn’t aware of the problem.
-If there’s something impacting the HVAC system, it never hurts to ask if likely replacement costs can be factored into the cost of the home itself.
-In any case, the more info you have, the better decisions you can make.
+And there’s always the possibility the previous owner just wasn’t aware of the problem.
+If there’s something affecting the HVAC system, it never hurts to ask if potential replacement costs will be factored into the cost of the home itself.
+In any case, the more details you have, the better decisions you can make.

 Remember to have a trustworthy service company on your side.
-They can keep equipment working smoothly with repair and maintenance support.
-For quality local service, call HCE Systems Inc at 276-302-0076.
+They can keep equipment running smoothly with repair and maintenance support.
+For quality local service, call HCE Systems at 276-302-0076.